CIS550-KFPanda/CreditsWorld/README.md

 ### Comments
 Taken from Spotify Autorization link:
 * Accessing your data without showing a login form
-- I want to interact with the web API and show some data on my website.
+> I want to interact with the web API and show some data on my website.
 I see that the endpoints I require authorization, but I don’t need/want a login window to pop-up, because I want to grant my own app access to my own playlists once.
 Is there any way of doing this?
 You basically need an access token and a refresh token issued for your user account.
 To obtain a pair of access token - refresh token, follow the Authorization Code Flow (if you need a certain scope to be approved) or Client Credentials (if you just need to sign your request, like when fetching a certain playlist).
 Once you obtain them, you can use your access token and refresh it when it expires without having to show any login form.
 * I want to create a quick script to add a new song every day to my playlist.
 Is there a way I can do this without having to open the browser and log in every day?
 I could set my user and password in the script.
-- The Spotify Web API does not support authorization through username and password.
+> The Spotify Web API does not support authorization through username and password.
 For this use case you would obtain an access token through the Authorization code.
 See the response above.

+Reason for using Client Credentials Flow:
+* "The advantage here in comparison with requests to the Web API made without an access token, is that a higher rate limit is applied."